-You’re finally getting your consulting business running.
+You’re finally getting your consulting business up and running.
 You took a big risk leaving a corporate job, and a year into it things are going great.
 The maze of self-employment is starting to make sense.
 You have a solid base of clients who trust you.
 You’re the first person they call.
 So what’s wrong?

 We get into arguments with colleagues.
 We differ on our visions.
 The market changes and we have to adapt.
 Or we just burn out.

 What happens when we run into challenges?
-Unfortunately, many of us immediately label it as a “problem.”
+Unfortunately, many of us immediately label it as a ‘problem.’
 Then we sit and think about the problem all day, every day.
-We turn to other people and tell them all about our “problem.”
+We turn to other people and tell them all about our problem.
 If they’re feeling sorry for us, they might say, “Wow, you have a problem.
 I’ve had a problem like that, too.
 I know this one guy who had a problem just like that.”

-We have it backward.
+All this to say—we have it backward.
 Do we start building a house by installing the roof?
 When we find a crack running along the side of a house, do we run to get the paintbrush?
 Do we fret over which color to use to paint over the crack?

-We immediately think of our foundation.
+No. We must first think of our foundation.

 The same goes for business and life.
-The challenges we face are nearly always due to imbalances or weaknesses in our foundation.
-The moment we face a challenge, the first thing to do is a check one of the four cornerstones of our foundation.
+Many of the challenges we face are due to imbalances or weaknesses in our foundation.
+The moment we face a challenge, the first thing to do is check one of our foundation’s four cornerstones: Me, We, Do and Be.

-1. The Me Cornerstone
+1. The ‘Me’ cornerstone

-2. The We Cornerstone
+2. The ‘We’ cornerstone

-3. The Do Cornerstone
+3. The ‘Do’ cornerstone

-4. The Be Cornerstone
+4. The ‘Be’ cornerstone

-When we identify “problems” and chase them, we are really obsessing over imbalances in one cornerstone and ignoring the other three.
+When we identify problems and chase them, we are really obsessing over imbalances in one cornerstone and ignoring the other three.
 It seems counterintuitive, but the first step is to step away from the problem and make sure our four cornerstones are all strong and aligned.

 When anything seems off-balance, count off on your fingers, “1, 2, 3, 4,” by asking yourself these questions:

 - How is my Me cornerstone?